yogitha-90/Final-Project-Tableau/README.md

 Date

-Dashboards and woorkbooks were then focused on attempting to find answers to these questions

-TableauPresentationFile2AirbnbKandhiYogitha.PDF.

 ### (your step 2)

 During EDA these were the questions formulated.

 Is there any relationship between joining date of host and number of reviews?